rlugojr/sample-apps/example-elk-stack/README.md

 			routes: [
 				{
 					type: "tcp",
-					# This needs to be your tcp address
+					# This needs to be the tcp address of your tcp router
+					#
 					endpoint: "x.x.x.x:8888",
 					weight: 0.0
 				}